wp-plugins/jomres/readme.txt

 = Jomres 8.1.10 01/09/2014

-<span class="label label-success">Feature</span> Added new functionality to allow site managers to choose whether or not to show the property list paginated, or to use the older Infinite Scrolling feature.
+Added new functionality to allow site managers to choose whether or not to show the property list paginated, or to use the older Infinite Scrolling feature.

 Modified the image uploader to automatically crop images.
 Added modules srch.html templates to files that can be overridden via the Joomla method.